Clinical and Translational Science

 Transforming Translational Research

 The NCATS Division of Clinical Innovation is charged with transforming the translational research process.
-The Clinical and Translational Science Awards (CTSA) program, which is part of this division, funds a national consortium of medical research institutions dedicated to improving clinical and translational research.
+The Clinical and Translational Science Awards (CTSA) program, which is part of this division, supports a national consortium of medical research institutions dedicated to improving clinical and translational research.
 This program serves as an essential component in addressing these research challenges.

 Clinical trials and research studies with patients also play an important role.
 Researchers need access to tools, expertise and resources that can expedite this often lengthy process while ensuring patient safety.
 NIH offers many tools that can provide assistance to researchers who need help designing clinical trials, recruiting appropriate patients for their studies and engaging the community in the research process.